A mother and her young son look at each other near a window

 Different experiences of autism

-Some parents have also found that professionals can miss or misdiagnose autistic traits in Black and Minoritised children because they make assumptions about their behaviour, language ability and cultural background.
-Professionals may not be able to offer culturally specific support, which can also create barriers around getting a diagnosis and accessing help.
-As with girls, this may sometimes lead to later diagnoses and missed opportunities for support.
+Some parents have also found that professionals can miss autistic traits in Black and Racialised young people.
+Research by the National Autistic Society suggests that assumptions may sometimes be made about a child’s behaviour or ability.
+Professionals may also be unable to offer culturally specific support.
+This can create barriers around getting a diagnosis and accessing help.

 Autism and mental health

-• feeling particularly overwhelmed or anxious about change
+• feeling overwhelmed or anxious when something is new or changing

-• feeling worried about social situations, including feeling a pressure to ‘fit in’ or that they don’t ‘fit in’
+• feeling worried about social situations or a pressure to ‘fit in’

-If you’re concerned that your child is struggling, try to open up a conversation about what’s going on.
-Here are some strategies that can help them open up and feel more relaxed:
+If you’re concerned that your child is struggling, try to start a conversation about what’s going on.
+These strategies can help autistic young people to feel more relaxed when communicating.

 • Find a place to talk that is quiet and calm

-Things like background noise or bright lighting can be distracting and make a difficult conversation much harder.
+Things like background noise or bright lighting can be distracting.
+This will make the conversation much harder.

 • Try talking while doing an activity

 Chatting side-to-side instead of face-to-face might be easier.
-This could be something like driving, walking or colouring-in together.
+You could drive, walk or colour-in together.

 • Find out what kind of communication works for them

-While everyone is different, and you will know what works best for your child, autistic people can find open questions such as "How was your day?" much harder to answer than something more defined, like "Did anything happen today that upset you?"
+Everyone is different and you will know what works best for your child.
+But some autistic people can find open questions such as "how was your day?" hard to answer.
+Try asking more direct questions such as, "did anything happen today that upset you?"

-• During conversations, allow enough time for them to answer
+• Allow time for them to answer questions

 How to support your child’s wellbeing

-If there’s a change in their routine coming up, help them to prepare for it in advance, and think together about what might help them cope.
+If there is a change coming up, help them to prepare for it in advance.
+Think together about what it will be like for them and what might help it feel easier.

-Having time to rest in a way that works for them can prevent things from building up and becoming overwhelming.
+This is particularly important after a busy day or week.
+Having time to rest in a way that works for them can prevent things from building up.
+This can help to stop things from reaching a point where they're overwhelming.

 Meltdowns and shutdowns are not tantrums and naughtiness – they are an expression of autistic overwhelm and your child needs space, calm and compassion to regulate themselves.